Quanticade/Quanticade/README.md

 ## Overview

+### This branch is for over time creating selfgenerated data network for Quanticade.
+DO NOT BUILD

 Quanticade is a strong uci command-line chess engine written in C in development since late 2023 with NNUE trained on Lc0 Data.
 Since Fenrir release Quanticade is top 18th engine from the CCRL blitz rating list.